 A combination of standard, contact, and droplet precautions should be applied in all healthcare settings when a patient presents with fever and vesicular/pustular rash.

-In addition, because of the of monkeypox virus, airborne precautions should be applied whenever possible.If a patient presenting for care at a hospital or other health care facility is suspected of having monkeypox, infection control personnel should be notified immediately.
+In addition, because of the theoretical risk of airborne transmission of monkeypox virus, airborne precautions should be applied whenever possible.If a patient presenting for care at a hospital or other health care facility is suspected of having monkeypox, infection control personnel should be notified immediately.

 I’m going to delve into aerosols just a little because with Covid, CDC butchered droplet v. aerosol tranmission so badly, once bitten, twice shy.
 For example, UK Health Security Agency (UKHSA) treats monkeypox as airborne: